Boost Your Immune System. . . With Some Science!

 Zinc Lozenges.
 My number one recommendation for cough and cold season.
 Zinc, when applied topically, can prevent a virus from sticking to the upper respiratory tract.
 Using a zinc lozenge, you are running zinc overtop most of the upper respiratory tract - the back and top of the throat.
 Doing this 6 times daily for the first 1-3 days of cold symptoms has shown to decrease the severity and duration of a cold.
 There is REAL evidence for lozenges, not daily oral zinc.

 Echinacea.
 Every year there’s more data about echinacea not working for colds.
-High doses of the right form of echinacea has been shown to reduce inflammation associated with colds and can make people feel better.
+High doses of the right form of echinacea have been shown to reduce inflammation associated with colds and can make people feel better.
 Gaia’s Quick Defense has that form and dose.
 In my opinion, it’s an option, but secondary to Zinc Lozenges.

 Avoid These Immune Support Products